arjendeetman/TopOpt-Abaqus/README.md

-# Topology optimization with Abaqus CAE (python scripts)
+# Topology optimization with Abaqus CAE

 Files are written for Abaqus 6.14